 How does Little Doves Christian Pre-school know if a child needs extra help and what should I do if I think my child may have special educational needs or disabilities?

 - At Little Doves Christian Pre-school each child has a designated key person.
 Their role is to develop a trusting, sensitive relationship with the parents/carers and the child to enable a respectful sharing of information.
-If you have any concerns about your child's development, you can discuss these with your key person or our Special Educational Needs and Disabilities Coordinator (SENCO).
+If you have any concerns about your child's development, you can discuss these with your key person or our Special Educational Needs Coordinator (SENCO).
+Our SENCO, Emma, has the Gateway Qualification Level 3 Certificate for Early Years Special Educational Needs Coordinators in Private, Voluntary and Independent settings.
+You can meet Emma here.

 - Our SENCO will offer support and advice to your child's key person and other staff within the setting.
 They will also liaise with other professionals and seek advice in identifying individual needs if necessary.
-With your permission they will ask the Area SENCO to visit to ensure that we are meeting your child's needs and refer to other specialists if necessary.
+With your permission they will ask the Inclusion Partner to visit to ensure that we are meeting your child's needs and refer to other specialists if necessary.

 - Reports from other health care professionals, such as speech and language therapists and health visitors will help to identify your child's individual needs.
 We welcome parents/carers and professionals to share these reports with the key person/SENCO in order to plan appropriately to meet these needs.